yuxuanfanOrion/Notion-Workshop/README.md

 This project is still under development.
 Feel free to open issues or PRs.

+This project will be published to the VS Code Marketplace later.

 A VS Code extension that lets you browse Notion pages, pull them to local Markdown, edit, and push changes back to Notion.

 ## Features